bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 [Client installation instruction page](/documentation/repository/crazyflie-clients-python/master/installation/install/).

-When you have set up the client, insert the Crazyradio PA and your gamepad in your USB-ports and start the client.
+When you have set up the client, insert the {% poplink crazyradio-2-0 %} or Crazyradio PA and your gamepad in your USB-ports and start the client.
 Continue reading about how to [configure the client](#config-client)
 {% endtab %}
 {% endtabgroup %}